-A friend nominated me for a recent Facebook challenge.
-If you haven’t joined the movement to delete Facebook, you will have seen it, “Albums that changed your life”.
-It also appears as the “Ten album challenge”, the “Pictorial music challenge”, the “Seven all time favourite albums” or as “what-the-heck, I’m just posting my favourites!”
+A friend nominated me for a Facebook challenge, the “Albums that changed your life”.
+It also appears on social media as the “Ten album challenge”, the “Pictorial music challenge”, and the “Seven all-time favourite albums”.
+Or more matter-of-factly as the “what-the-heck, I’m posting my favourites LPs!”.

-The rules of the challenge seem to vary less than the names: one post per day, no explanations, post a photo of the cover art and nominate a new friend to start posting their favourites.
+The rules seem to vary less than the challenge’s names: one post per day, no explanations, post a photo of the cover art and nominate a new friend to start posting their favourites to Facebook.

 So, I bent the rules.
-I didn’t nominate a new friend every day and I posted eighteen albums, not ten.
-But I did stick to the rule of not explaining most of my favourites and that hurt.
-Which is the purpose of this blog post: to let me stretch my cramped writing muscles with a few words about my favourite albums, in the order in which I posted them to my #AlbumsThatChangedYourLife series on Facebook.
+I didn’t nominate a new friend every day, and I posted eighteen albums, not ten.
+But I did stick to the rule of not explaining my choice of favourites.
+And that hurt!
+Which is the purpose of this blog post: to let me stretch my handcuffed writing muscles with a few words about my favourite albums.

 1. The Beatles, 1967-1970 (“Blue Album”)